BabylooPro/ContactForm.csharp/README.md

 ### Environment Variable Configuration

 #### *Option 1: Using Command Line*
-Run the following command in your terminal from `SendEmail.csharp/SendEmail.MinimalAPI` to automatically generate the `.env` file at the root of the `SendEmail.MinimalAPI` project.
+Run the following command in your terminal from `ContactForm.csharp/ContactForm.MinimalAPI` to automatically generate the `.env` file at the root of the `ContactForm.MinimalAPI` project.
 This command creates the file with the necessary configuration keys, but you will still need to fill them in with the appropriate values.

 On macOS and Linux:
 ```bash